 “You virtually don’t need a big group to run an especially worthwhile enterprise.
-One of the mistakes I made early on is making an attempt to body of workers too many humans… A small, but effective management team, I could say is one of the biggest instructions I’ve had.
+One of the mistakes I made early on is attempting to body of workers too many humans… A small, but effective management team, I could say, is one of the biggest instructions I’ve had.
 If I were to begin over, I might search for my one or two human beings to begin that group with us.”

 About Julia McCoy

 Julia McCoy based her enterprise in 2011 and turned it into a million-dollar employer within a span of 8 years.
 Today, Julia is the CEO of Express Writers and manages HR and advertising, and marketing.
 She has served greater than five 000 clients, from Johnson & Johnson and Nordstrom to small B2Bs.
 She’s just launched a second logo called Content Hacker as a “house” for her satisfactory enterprise work, including two publications, paid workshops and corporation training, 1:1 content method and consulting offerings, books, and blogs.
 You can find her contributing articles on Search Engine Journal and Content Marketing Institute, MarketingProfs, and Thrive Global.